Employment Based U.S. Permanent Residency

 Employment-based permanent residency is one of the most common avenues that immigrants use to acquire a green card.
 The United States Citizenship and Immigration Services has guidelines for the different permanent residency categories and how to apply for each one.

 An employment-based permanent resident card or green card is a foreign citizen’s ticket to being able to live and work in the U.S. on a permanent basis.
 In most cases, this privilege includes the immigrant’s spouse and children.
 For many, it is also a necessary stepping stone towards gaining citizenship.
+Contact an immigration lawyer for more information.

 There are three employment-based green card preference categories that are based on people’s professional qualifications: